Nakajima-Foundation/ownplate/docs/SPEC.md

  - see the menu
  - order items (shopping cart) and pay
  - let the service remember the credit card (via Stripe)

-## Additional Features
+## Additional Features (Phase 1)
 Restaurant can
- - add the theme (colors and font)
- - verify the identity of customer on pick-up
- - send coupons and specials
- - offer royalty program
- - be notified when the customer has arrived
+ - be notified when the customer has arrived (curbside pickup)
-Customers can
+ - verify the identity of customer on pick-up Customers can
  - specify the pickup time
+ - pickup at the curbside
  - see the status of the order
- - be notified the status of the order
- - give feedback (stars and text)
  - pay tips beforer or after pick-up
+ - like/share restaurants
+ - like/share individual menu item (with OGP!)
+ - give feedback (stars and text) to the restaurant
+ - click the address to start the navigation
+ - see "other restaurants in this area"

+## Additional Features (Phase 2, for-profit)
+Premium (paid) Restaurant can
+ - select customer reviews to be displayed on the menu page
+ - remove "other restaurants in this area" from its menu page
+ - be recommended in menu page of other restaurants
+ - be promoted in the restaurant browser and search result
+ - send coupons and specials to customers
+ - offer royalty program
+Customers can
+ - browse restaurants
  - search Restaurants using text or from map or current location
- - click the address to start the navigation